“Reconfigure the senses” – Shilla Strelka (Goiter+Iodine) in a mica interview – mica

 Shilla Strelka: The central question I ask myself is how the political and aesthetic can be thought of together.
 When does art succeed in invading life, changing perception and reality and having a positive impact on society?
 When I was a student, I read a lot of critical theory and the French philosophers and dealt with the relationship between form and content.
 As a music curator, these issues also concern me.
 Only that the content is transmitted acoustically, remains abstract, in limbo.

 Shilla Strelka: Yes, unfortunately I’m getting less and less.
 It works in phases.
 Then I sit down late at night and prepare sets.
 What I really like to do apart from the club sets are silent film settings.
-Thinking about concrete images and abstract sounds together is extremely exciting.
+Thinking regarding concrete images and abstract sounds together is extremely exciting.

 Bild Shilla Strelka